MorrellLAB/BAD_Mutations/Manual/BAD_Mutations_Manual_v0.1.md

 The `compile` Subcommand
 ------------------------

 The `compile` subcommand will take an output directory containing HyPhy output files, and produce a table with predictions for each variant.
-The script will print \(P\)-values, but will not assess significance, as a suitable significance threshold cannot be determined programmatically.
+The script will print _p_-values, but will not assess significance, as a suitable significance threshold cannot be determined programmatically.
 This is left to the user to interpret.
 This subcommand requires the output from another SNP effect script, [SNP\_Effect\_Predictor.py](https://raw.githubusercontent.com/TomJKono/Misc_Utils/master/SNP_Effect_Predictor.py) (NOTE: requires the companion Python class defined in [gff\_parse.py](https://raw.githubusercontent.com/TomJKono/Misc_Utils/master/gff_parse.py)).

 The `compile` subcommand accepts the following options: